-Members in Attendance: One Students' Union staff member.
+One Students' Union staff member.
 All elected Student Reps.
 Academic Development and Quality Enhancement Officer (Secretary)

 7.3.5.
-Portfolio Approval Committee26
+Portfolio Approval Committee

-PAC is a subcommittee of Senate with responsibility for ensuring cost-effective use of resources in relation to curriculum developments and overall value for money.
+PAC is a subcommittee of University Education Committee, which is a subcommittee of Senate, with responsibility for ensuring cost-effective use of resources in relation to curriculum developments and overall value for money.
 It is responsible for:

-- a) Considering resource aspects of new course developments and withdrawals, taking into account resource requirements linked to how these proposed developments support school and institution strategic plans; - b) Considering how the overall School Portfolio ensures the cost-effective use of University central resources by the School taking into account student FTE at course level and/or headcount at module level; Considering applications for new 60 credit and 90 credit pathways in line with the Academic Framework; - c) The approval of new courses and pathways, and the withdrawal or suspension of courses and pathways.
-The Committee will receive both Stage 1 and Stage 2 proposals before giving approval for a course to proceed to validation. - d) The presentation of a Termly Report to Senate detailing: - a.
-Meetings held by the PAC; - b.
-Membership; - c.
-Decisions taken concerning course approval, suspensions or withdrawals; and - d.
-Any specific matters to be brought to the attention of Senate or requiring Senate's approval.
+- (a) Considering resource aspects of new course developments and withdrawals, taking into account resource requirements linked to how these proposed developments support school and institution strategic plans; - (b) Considering how the overall School Portfolio ensures the cost-effective use of University central resources by the School taking into account student FTE at course level and/or headcount at module level; Considering applications for new 60 credit and 90 credit pathways in line with the Academic Framework; - (c) The approval of new courses and pathways, and the withdrawal or suspension of courses and pathways.
+The Committee will receive both Stage 1 and Stage 2 proposals before giving approval for a course to proceed to validation. - (d) The presentation of a Termly Report to Senate detailing: - Meetings held by the PAC; - Membership;